nrwl/nx-workshop/docs/lab21/LAB.md

    on:
      push:
        branches:
-         - master <-- workflow will run everytime we push or merge something to master
+         - main <-- workflow will run everytime we push or merge something to `main`
    jobs:
      build:
        runs-on: ubuntu-latest